 - Outside Salespeople

 - Learned professionals, including CPA, lawyers, and physicians

 Nurses Are Not Required to Work Overtime

 A registered nurse in Maryland cannot be required to work more than their regularly scheduled hours, according to the predetermined work scheduled.
 The law may require a nurse to work overtime if:

 Being Denied Overtime Pay?
-Get a Free Claim Review
+Get a Legal Claim Review

 Contact a qualified attorney.